-Interest income on finance receivables is recognized using the effective interest method.
-Accrual of interest income on finance receivables is suspended when a loan is contractually delinquent for 60 days or more or the collateral is repossessed, whichever is earlier.
-As of March 31, 2012, 2011 and 2010 the amount of gross finance receivables not accruing interest was approximately \$2,572,000, \$2,035,000 and \$2,580,000, respectively.
+Interest income on finance receivables is recognized using the interest method.
+Accrual of interest income on finance receivables is suspended when a loan is contractually delinquent for 60 days or more or the collateral is repossessed, whichever is earlier, or when the account is Chapter 13 bankrupt.
+Chapter 13 bankrupt accounts are accounted for under the cost-recovery method.
+Interest income on Chapter 13 bankrupt accounts does not resume until all principal amounts are recovered (see Note 3).